fyodor-org-uk/fyodor/random-generators/index.md

 }
 {% endhighlight %}

-For our test purposes we’re only interested in the age of our car, but you can see we’re already getting bogged down with concerns about the rest of the data on our car:
+Out test's only interested in the age of our car, but you can see we’re already getting bogged down with concerns about the rest of the data on our car:

 * if we don't populate name and description will it get persisted/serialized etc OK?
+Are there any rules about valid characters and sizes?
-* and what the Engine?
+* what's the Engine?
 And just what's involved with making an Engine object anyway?
 * I’m not interested in price here but what is it anyway, GBP?
 USD?
 How many different code paths can my car end up going down because of different prices?
-* You can imagine how quickly this complexity escalates with real code.
+* You can imagine how quickly this complexity escalates with real objects in real codebases.

-And on top of all this we might not even care about the car anyway, it might be a line item we want to create for someone to buy for example.
+(And on top of all this we might not even care about the car anyway, we might just need an old car to set something else up)

 ###The Builder###

-Using the Builder Pattern to create our fixtures can address some of these issues:
+Using Builders to create our fixtures can address some of these issues:

 * All the fields in our object are pre-populated (where it makes sense to do so)
 * In our test we only need to override the contents of the fields that we care about
-* Use a fluent interface to create our object, hopefully expressing a lot of semantic meaning to a reader of the test.
+* We can provide a fluent interface to create our object, hopefully expressing a lot of semantic meaning to a reader of the test.

 {% highlight java %}